 Wearable Robotics Only Shifts Stress to Other Parts of Body, It Does Not Eliminate It

 “RoadTracer” System can Automatically Build Road Maps from Aerial Images

 Army Builds Face Recognition Technology that Works in Low-Light Conditions

 Innovative Robotic Spine Exoskeleton for Characterizing Spine Deformities

 Matthew Rendall, CEO at Clearpath Robotics talks to AZoRobotics about automated robots for the land mining industry.

-Antonio Espingarderio, PhD student at the University of Salford talks to AZoRobotics about the P37 S65 Elderly Care Robots.
+Antonio Espingardeiro, PhD student at the University of Salford talks to AZoRobotics about the P37 S65 Elderly Care Robot.

 Dr. Antonio R. Gargiulo, Medical Director of the Center for Robotic Surgery of Brigham and Women’s Health Care in Boston, Massachusetts talks to Kal Kaur at AZoRobotics about Robot-Assisted Laparoscopic Myomectomy.

 The Infinity Series are Low-Profile DDR Motors for Arc Segment and Large Diameter Motion.
 They enable OEMs to move light payloads in smooth and accurate arc-shaped and full 360-degree rotary motion profiles.

 MTI’s 1510A portable signal generator and calibrator is ideal for testing the integrity of sensor signal conditioning electronics.